 The following donor-funded scholarships are available to our MBA students:

-Established by William and Jean Allewelt, this scholarship is one of the first endowed awards at the Graduate School of Management and supports a full-time MBA student in good academic standing.
+Established by William and Jean Allewelt, this scholarship is one of the first endowed awards at the Graduate School of Management and supports a Full-Time MBA student in good academic standing.
 Preference is given to a parent (married or single) who demonstrates financial need (est. 1998).

-Established by Virginia and Greg Kelsch to honor the pivotal role that Brad Atwood, former vice-chancellor at UC Irvine, played in recognizing Virginia’s career potential.
-This scholarship supports an MBA student (from any of the MBA programs- Full-Time, Bay Area, Sacramento or Online) who is interested in pursuing a career in non-profit management or who has an interest in not-for-profit organizations and management.
+Established by Virginia and Greg Kelsch to honor the pivotal role that Brad Atwood, former Vice-Chancellor of UC Irvine, played in recognizing Virginia’s career potential.
+This scholarship supports an MBA student (from any of the MBA programs- Full-Time, Bay Area, Sacramento or Online) who is interested in pursuing a career in non-profit management or who has an interest or background in non-profits (est. 1993).

-Established to honor the strong partnership the California wine industry has with Professor Dean Emeritus Robert H. Smiley, this fellowship supports an outstanding MBA student who is interested in becoming a professional within the California wine industry (est. 1998).
+Established to honor the strong partnership the California wine industry has with Professor Emeritus Robert Smiley, this fellowship supports an outstanding Full-Time MBA student who is interested in becoming a professional within the California wine industry (est. 1998).

-Established by James and Georgia Corbett, passionate mentors and long-time supporters of the school, this fellowship supports an outstanding MBA student (from any of the MBA programs- Full-Time, Bay Area, Sacramento or Online) who is judged to have the motivation, potential and passion for succeeding in the entrepreneurial world.
+Established by James and Georgia Corbett, passionate mentors and long-time supporters of the School, this fellowship supports an outstanding MBA student (from any of the MBA programs- Full-Time, Bay Area, Sacramento or Online) who is judged to have motivation, potential and passion for succeeding in the entrepreneurial world (est. 2000).

 Robert and Miriam Glock Graduate Award - $1,000

 Established by Miriam Glock to support the recruitment and retention of Full-Time MBA students who pursue their studies and careers in finance, and who has exhibited financial need.
 The finance field was selected to honor Miriam Glock’s late husband, Robert Glock, and his successful career in finance (est. 2013).